-Separating fantasy from reality is key to keeping holiday greenery fresh.
+Separating fantasy from reality is the key to keeping holiday greenery fresh.

 You want your greenery to be supple and fragrant - but you also want to recreate the picturesque times of Christmases past with your holiday decorations.